 A weekly guest lecture series that is both free and open to the public and available for course credit.

-In an effort to provide a multi-disciplinary platform for UT faculty and students to interact on the most pressing energy issues facing our world, the Energy Institute sponsors the UT Energy Symposium (UTES), which will enter its fourteenth semester in spring 2018.
+In an effort to provide a multi-disciplinary platform for UT faculty and students to interact on the most pressing energy issues facing our world, the Energy Institute sponsors the UT Energy Symposium (UTES), which will enter its 25th semester in fall 2023.

 Ongoing themes for UTES include climate change policy, innovation and diffusion of energy technologies, low-carbon technology options and status, and behavioral aspects of energy consumption.

-Each UTES talk will be video recorded and posted on this page and on the Energy Institute YouTube channel following the event.
+Each UTES talk will be recorded and posted on this page and on the Energy Institute YouTube channel following the event.